 Llangrannog Ordnance Survey Map - view and print off detailed OS map

 Llangrannog Open Street Map - view and print off detailed map

 Llangrannog OS Map - Mobile GPS OS Map with Location tracking

 Llangrannog Open Street Map - Mobile GPS Map with Location tracking

 Back in the village head to the Pentre Arms for some post walk refreshment.
 It's in an excellent spot on the sea front, with fine coastal views from the outdoor area.
 You can find them at postcode SA44 6SN for your sat navs.

 It's a good, bracing walk for fit dogs and the Pentre Arms mentioned above is also very dog friendly.
 Please note that dogs are prohibited from sections of certain beaches between 1st May and 30th September though.

 Further Information and Other Local Ideas

 To continue your walking in the area follow the coast path south to visit the neighbouring village of Aberporth.
-The Aberporth Coastal Walk will take you to Tresaith and Traeth Penbryn with waterfalls and wonderful beaches to see on the way.
+The Aberporth to Llangrannog Coastal Path Walk and Aberporth Coastal Walk will take you to Tresaith and Traeth Penbryn with waterfalls and wonderful beaches to see on the way.
+Here you can also pick up the Aberporth to Mwnt Coastal Path and visit National Trust owned Mwnt beach.
 Cardigan is a little further west from there.

 Heading north will take you to New Quay where you can try the New Quay to Aberaeron Coastal Path.
 The town is notable as the residence of poet Dylan Thomas who lived there in 1944-45.
 In the town you can pick up the Dylan Thomas trail which visits local places associated with the poet.
 There's also the Aberaeron to Llanerchaeron Walk to pick up in this area.